robocomp/robocomp-shelly/components/trajectoryrobot2d/README.md

 ### Improvements

-* Read "On the Relationship Between Classical Grid Search and Probabilistic Roadmaps" to improve sampling methods for PRM
+* Read "On the Relationship Between Classical Grid Search and Probabilistic Roadmaps" and "Adaptive Tuning of the Sampling Domain for Dynamic-Domain RRTs∗" to improve sampling methods for PRM
 * Design an "adaptable" regular grid over free space.
 It should initialize from the model and then react to displacements, additions or removal of obstacles.